guardian/thrashers/README.md

 ```

 Although the same practice applies to javascript as it does for animations and transitions.
 There has to be a good reason for it to exist and they have to be incredibly light.
 It's also best not to require heavy libraries like `jQuery` to achieve the same results that could be done with vanilla javascript and/or micro-libraries.

-### Apps

-You'll be prompted to provide an app-specific config when running `grunt remote` with the `--folderName=` parameter.
-If you wish to update the app config without running grunt remote, you can run `grunt appConfig --folderName=<FOLDER>`